-If you wear glasses, they can seem hazardous when playing sport.
+If you wear glasses, they can be hazardous when playing sport.
 Get the right product and advice from your optician, however, and they can help protect your eyes.
 In general, plastic or CR39, lenses are safer than glass.
-Your optician will also recommend polycarbonate and Trivex materials as they are safer and stronger than regular plastic lenses.
+Your optician may also recommend polycarbonate or Trivex materials as they are safer and stronger than regular plastic lenses.

-Any conventional spectacle frame, without adjustable pad arms as found on most metal spectacle frames, can be suitable for sport.
-It should cover the orbit, the bony rim round your eye, and be worn with a sports band attachment.
+Some conventional spectacle frames can be suitable for non contact sports however most metal frames with their adjustable nose pads are not suitable.
+A frame used for sports should cover the orbit, the bony rim round your eye, and be worn with a sports band attachment.
 The Bridge of the frame should sit snugly around the bridge of the nose.
 There are wrap-around frames with full cushioning which are purpose-designed for sport and will give optimum safety and comfort.

 If there are no contra indications, contact lenses are an excellent alternative to wearing spectacles and offer a safe alternative to glasses when you are playing sports.

 Visit your local optical practice and speak to the registered dispensing optician who can help you find the best solution so you can see well and stay safe while playing sports.

 Poor vision and the salt or chlorine in water can make swimming an uncomfortable experience.
 If you normally wear spectacles or contact lenses, you will find that prescription goggles can help you.
 Ready-to-wear prescription goggles, incorporating basic lens powers are available, or your dispensing optician can order more bespoke goggles with your accurate prescription incorporated.

 It is important to protect your eyes whether you are scuba diving or snorkelling.
 You should wear a watertight facemask which fits firmly.